-Welcome!
-I’m Professor of Political Science at the University of North Carolina at Chapel Hill.
-My research and teaching focus on international and comparative political economy, as well as international relations generally.
+I’m Professor of Political Science at the University of North Carolina at Chapel Hill, with a focus on the politics of the global economy, as well as international relations generally.

 At UNC, I teach undergraduate courses on International Relations and World Politics (POLI 150), International Political Economy (POLI 442), and The Politics of the Pre-World War I Era of Globalization (POLI 258).
 My graduate courses include Scope and Method in Political Science (POLI 780) and the Politics of International Money and Finance (POLI 853).